ibrahi-m0h/Dragon-Repeller-Project/README.md

 # Dragon-Repeller-Project
-A freecodecamp project to keep my HTML, CSS, and JS skills sharp
+A freecodecamp project to keep my HTML, CSS, and JavaScript skills sharp